“Why don’t you sell or work with insert-trademarked-name crystal?”

 There are ripple effects that I see playing out in the crystal healing community that come from this trademarking/marketing.
 From where I sit, the practice of assigning specific roles and a “hierarchy of specialness” to crystals is disadvantageous for a few reasons:

 One – it is disempowering to people seeking their healing who work with crystals as allies.
-How do people come to know a thing?
+How do people come to know a thing from an empowered place?
 They get facts like mineralogical names which lead to chemical compositions, crystal systems, manner of formation – in other words, the crystal’s story – rather than only the stories of other people’s experiences (Third Eye awakening!
 Quick ascension!
 High vibration!).
 The facts about the crystal allows the crystal to tell its own story and those facts inform our inner wisdom and allow us to discern with nuance what energetic messages are being conveyed for us in that specific moment in time.

 When we approach crystals from a prescriptive stance, it’s like going to a meet and greet with a friend whose mouth you’ve duct taped shut.
 You walk around introducing people to your friend, telling others all about your experiences with your friend based solely on your personal, subjective perception.
 The friend meanwhile, never really gets known on her own terms and the people meeting her don’t really have a true sense of the kind of relationship they might have with her.